docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 Redis uses `/etc/redis/redis.conf` for configuration:

 - We adjust this file when enabling the internal Redis service.
-- If you have an external instance of Redis to use, the internal Redis service can be opt-out via setting the ENV [`ENABLE_RSPAMD_REDIS=0`](../environment.md#enable_rspamd_redis) (_link also details required changes to the DMS Rspamd config_).
+- If you have an external instance of Redis to use, the internal Redis service can be opt-out via setting the ENV [`ENABLE_RSPAMD_REDIS=0`][docs::env::enable-redis] (_link also details required changes to the DMS Rspamd config_).

 ### Web Interface

-Rspamd provides a [web interface][rspamd-docs::web-interface], which contains statistics and data Rspamd collects.
+Rspamd provides a [web interface][rspamd-docs::web-ui], which contains statistics and data Rspamd collects.
 The interface is enabled by default and reachable on port 11334.

 ![Rspamd Web Interface](https://rspamd.com/img/webui.png)

+To use the web interface you will need to configure a password, [otherwise you won't be able to log in][rspamd-docs::web-ui::password].

+??? example "Set a custom password"

+    Add this line to [your rspamd `custom-commands.conf` config](#with-the-help-of-a-custom-file) which sets the `password` option of the _controller worker_:

+    ```
+    set-option-for-controller password "your hashed password here"
+    ```

+    The password hash can be generated via the `rspamadm pw` command:

+    ```bash
+    docker exec -it <CONTAINER_NAME> rspamadm pw
+    ```

 ### DNS